Madison Bullock

 Hi, my name is Madison, and I started my Ph.D. program in Biological Sciences at Texas Tech University under Dr. Matt Johnson in the Fall of 2021.
 Growing up, my father had a farm in northwest Missouri, so I was constantly surrounded by nature.
 I fell in love with the outdoors and learning all I could about wildlife and plants.

 I received my bachelor’s degree from the University of Missouri-Columbia where I worked as an undergraduate research assistant under Dr. Gary Johnson.
 This was where I first became interested in genetics and considered pursuing it as a career path.
 I continued in a master’s program at San Francisco State University under Dr. Jason T. Cantley.
-My thesis on “Exploring evolutionary adaptations of leaf heteroblasty in subspecific taxa of Hawaiian Chenopodium oahuense” investigated a recently-described, endangered Chenopodium taxon, further defining it as its own subspecies as well as documenting its heteroblastic leaf changes from juvenile to adulthood.
-I also became interested in bioinformatics and morphometrics, primarily in R.
+My thesis on “Exploring evolutionary adaptations of leaf heteroblasty in subspecific taxa of Hawaiian Chenopodium oahuense” investigated a recently-described, endangered Chenopodium taxon, further defining its subspecies as well as documenting its heteroblastic leaf changes from juvenile to adulthood.
+At this time, I also became interested in bioinformatics and morphometrics, primarily in R.

 Papers